 One might think that all of the decisive bttles of history were massive battles with huge armies.
 That is he case in many, but not all instances.
-Trento (1777) which saved the American Revolution was a vefry small engagement.
-San Jacinto is another reltive small battle.
-Texas proved a diffucult territory for Mexico to control even before the arrival of the americans.
-The Tejanos resented central cintrol from Mexico City.
-Mexicans generally were ot attracted to the northern territories, both Texas and what is now the American Southwest.
-One problem here was the Native Americans (especially the A[ache and the Comanches).
-E,ogration from the new United States created another problem.
+Trento (1777) which saved the American Revolution was a very small engagement lasting only 18 minutes.
+San Jacinto is another very small battle, surely the smallest battle of any importance.
+In Europe, major wars were fought over small provunces.
+San Jacinto would essentially determinte the future of Nirth Anerica.
+Texas proved a difficult territory for Mexico to control even before the arrival of large numbers of Americans.
+The Tejanos resented central control from Mexico City.
+Mexicans generally were not attracted to the northern territories, both Texas and what is now the American Southwest.
+One problem here was the Native Americans (especially the Apache and the Comanches).
+Emigration from the new United States created another problem.
+The Mexicans invited the Americans in.
+This proved to be a mistake.
 Santa Ana put down one Tejano uprising.
-With the arrival of the americans another rebellion flared.
-He came nirth again with a large army and shotg those who resisted, including prisoners.
+With the arrival of the Americans another rebellion flared.
+He came north again with a large army to put down the Americans.
+It was a brutal process.
+As with the earlier rebellion, he shot those who resisted, including prisoners who surrendered.
 He took the outposts at San Antonio (the Alamo) and Golead.
-San Jacinto was the showdown between Sanya Ana and the American commander, Sam Houston.
-Houston had been retreating, but finally turned and fought.
-The 18-minute fight gained Texas indeoedendence and eventually the entire southwest, a third of Amnerica's continental territory.
+San Jacinto was the showdown between Santa Ana and the Texan commander, Sam Houston.
+Houston had been retreating, but finally surprised Sanata Ana who had split his army.
+The small Texan Army turned and fought.
+The 18-minute fight gained Texas indepedendence and eventually the entire southwest for the United States--a third of Amnerica's continental territory.

 British India was the preserve of the East India Company (EIC), known in India as the Sirkar.
 This was a commercial trading corporation based in London.
 It was not a Britisg Government agency.
 Like other companies, it was answerable to its shareholders.
 But it was also answerable to the British Parliament.
 British foreign policy at the time was shifting.
 For centuries the primary fpe in British history was France located cross the Channel.
 Britain had limited contct with the Russians and what contact they had was commercial or in the Npoleonic Wars, fighting as allies.
 This began to change with the acquisition of India.
 The British began to see the Russians expandung south from the Ukraine and Central Asia as a threat not only to communication wih India, but to India itself.
 This would eventually erupt in to the Crimean War (1854).
 The First Afghan War was a precursor.
 The EIC becamme obsessed with the idea that the Russians were determined to expand their empire south and invade India through Afghanistan.
 The Northwest Frontier became an increasing concern.